 - Your starter is ready once it has doubled or tripled and will be ready to use up to 8 hours after being fed.

-Signs I look for to know my starter is ready for baking:
+Signs indicating that my starter is ready for baking:

 - An even distribution of bubbles throughout